Usage Guide

 # Process one repository

-ghw work --once --repos owner/repo
+ghw work --once --repo owner/repo

-# Process multiple repositories
+# Process all repositories (omit --repo)

-ghw work --once --repos owner/repo1 owner/repo2
+ghw work --once

 # Process recent issues only

-ghw work --once --repos owner/repo --since 1d
+ghw work --once --repo owner/repo --since 1d

 # Process specific issues

-ghw work --once --repos owner/repo --issue-numbers 42 43
+ghw work --once --repo owner/repo --issue-numbers 42 43

 Continuous Mode